cannuri/Roocabulary/roocabulary.md

 ### Roopository *(ˈruː-pɒz-ɪ-tɔː-ri)* *(noun)*
 A repository containing additional resources, templates, and tools for Roo Code development.
 *"I found a great Roopository full of useful Roo Code snippets!"*

-### Rooception *(ˈruː-sɛp-ʃən)* *(noun)*
-A situation in which Roo Code creates subtasks, which in turn generate further subtasks, forming a chain of nested tasks.
-*"I used Roo Code to generate subtasks, but now those subtasks have their own subtasks—total Rooception!"*

-### Rooniverse *(ˈruː-nɪ-vɜːrs)* *(noun)*
-The vast ecosystem of possibilities unlocked by Roo Code-generated programming.
-Also refers to the Roo Code community, where developers share insights and discoveries.
-*"Once you enter the Rooniverse, coding will never be the same."*

 ### Rootine *(ˈruː-tiːn)* *(noun)*
 The ideal state where a developer has fully integrated Roo Code into their workflow, using it effortlessly as part of their daily coding habits.